Upper School

 Latin IV Honors

-Roman literature is a diverse and exciting field, and in this course, students read diverse authors such as Ovid, Virgil, Caesar, Cicero, and others.
+Latin literature is a diverse and exciting field, and in this course, students read diverse authors such as Ovid, Virgil, Caesar, Cicero, and others.

 Organic Chemistry

-about Organic Chemistry
+Read More about Organic Chemistry

 Painting

-In this semester-long course, students learn about the unique qualities of different types of paint, including watercolor, acrylic, and oil.
+In this spring semester-long course, students learn about the unique qualities of different types of paint, including watercolor, acrylic, and oil.

 Photography Advanced

-Students are taught an expanded range of digital printing techniques, camera functions, and photographic techniques.
+As this year-long course progresses, students are taught an expanded range of digital printing techniques, camera functions, and photographic techniques.

 Photography I